 The continuing financial uncertainty means that rent arrears will remain a key concern for the Association, with a continuing emphasis on support and assistance for its tenants.
-The welfare rights service offered by Citizens Advice Scotland and the new Community Support Officer post will be crucial in assisting tenants during the coming year, and resources will continue to be assessed as required in order to try and prevent arrears increasing.
+The welfare rights service offered by Citizens Advice Scotland and the Community Support project will be crucial in assisting tenants during the coming year, and resources will continue to be assessed as required in order to try and prevent arrears increasing.